 Two camping areas are located on the WMA.
 Each site offers primitive camping with the southernmost area having a source of drinking water.

-Additional information may be obtained from the Louisiana Department of Wildlife and Fisheries, 368 CenturyLink Drive, Monroe, Louisiana 71203.
-Phone (318) 343-4044.
+Additional information may be obtained from the Louisiana Department of Wildlife and Fisheries Monroe field office, 368 CenturyLink Drive, Monroe, LA 71203, or by calling ph.
+(318) 343-4044.